DIAGNijmegen/rse-gcapi/README.rst

     c = Client(token="Your personal API Token")

-Then, prepare the list of files you want to upload.
+Then, prepare the list of files for each image you want to upload.

 .. code:: python